Wednesday, January 16, 2013

 Fried rice is easily my favorite old junk food/drunk food meal.
 When I lived in SoCal, I had access to all kinds of really good Vietnamese, Chinese and Thai spots all within a couple of miles and boy did I indulge.
 Frequently.
 After turning my attention this past year to cooking a bit more healthfully, I pushed fried rice out of my mind.
 I simply assumed it would never be a possibility again.
 Thankfully, I was wrong!

-This recipe, adapted quite a bit from a base recipe over at Iowa Girl Eats (love. her.), only uses just over a tablespoon of oil so you get all the delicious without the grease.
+This recipe, adapted quite a bit from a base recipe over at Iowa Girl Eats (love. her.), only uses a tablespoon of oil so you get all the delicious without the grease.
 It's amazing.